 E-bikes and scooters are common in DC.
 No WiW program activities will require or recommend using these.
-If you choose to use an e-bike or scooter, you are encouraged to consider your safety and exercise caution.
+If you choose to use an e-bike or scooter, you are encouraged to consider your safety and exercise caution, such as wearing a helmet.
 Driving these vehicles can be challenging, particularly in large cities and places that are not familiar.